adammwilson/hSDM_Tutorial/R/hSDM_Tutorial.md

 Metadata for eBird[1] is [available here](http://ebirddata.ornith.cornell.edu/downloads/erd/ebird_all_species/erd_western_hemisphere_data_grouped_by_year_v5.0.tar.gz)

+For this example we'll use data that has been precompiled using the criteria above.
+If you'd like to see how we compiled these data, [see here](https://github.com/adammwilson/hSDM_Tutorial/blob/master/R/hSDM_DataPrep.md)

 Download species occurrence data
 --------------------------------

-In this example we'll use data that has been precompiled using the criteria above.
-If you'd like to see how we compiled these data, [see here](https://github.com/adammwilson/hSDM_Tutorial/blob/master/R/hSDM_DataPrep.md)

 We've made this exampled dataset available *via* the DropBox links below.
 If you have the `RCurl` package installed, the following commands should run.
 If these do not work, [you can also download these datasets from here](https://www.dropbox.com/sh/2q0k7qn5rxz0bis/AAB42fVn-s4Teqynrs6rgzR3a?dl=0).